WalidDa10/MERN-BLOG/README.md

   Admin dashboard to manage the Posts, Users, Categories, Comments
 - **Middlewares**
   middleware for errorHandler

   middleware for photo Update

   middleware for verifying the Token

 - **Controllers and Routes**
  All needed controllers and Routes for models: Authentication, Posts, Users, Comments, Category

+- **Validation**
+- Validate Create Post
+- Validate Update Post
+- Validate Register User
+- Validate Login User